 If you are very lucky, you might just spot some chocolate olive oil cupcakes with a goat’s cheese frosting provocatively peeping from a cherry tree branch – or at least you might be if you were passing the garden of Fleur from Homemade by Fleur.
 Unusual these might be, but Fleur reckons they are possibly the best cupcakes she’s ever made AND it confirms this winning combination of goat’s cheese and chocolate.

 Hooray, another goat’s cheese and chocolate combination from Mel of Sharky Oven Gloves.
 This time it is for fig, goat’s cheese & chocolate tartlets and with the addition of honey and walnuts they sound absolutely divine.

 Using her favourite scone recipe with ricotta cheese, Caroline of Bake, Crumbs and Cooking added some 85% chocolate to this batch of delicious looking chocolate ricotta scones.

-My own mascarpone and apple curd tarts with their hidden chocolate layer are something I will be making again, using whatever fruit curd I have made – maybe rhubarb would be good.
+I was sort of regretting I’d already blogged about my chocolate cheesecake, but actually it was good to try something a bit different My mascarpone and apple curd tarts with their hidden chocolate layer were really good.
+They’re something I’ll be making again, using whatever my latest fruit curd happens to be – rhubarb would be good.

 Lured in by the chocolate and cheese theme, Foodycat has submitted one of her not to be missed Meat Free Monday recipes.
 Made with a chocolate balsamic reduction, this goat’s cheese and chocolate salad sounds so very delicious, I hope this won’t be Foodycat’s first and only WSC entry.